thyrlian/PersonalizedBulletinBoard/README.md

 * Views are verified
 * Views can be cached based on version, to save bandwidth
 * User decides what feeds to subscribe

+## Note

+This concept is quite similar to the Backend Driven UI and templating engine which were invented later.